celine-14/second-portfolio/README.md

 - JavaScript
   - No errors were returd when passing through the official [JSHint JavaScript Validator](https://jshint.com/)
+  - The following metrics were returned:
+    - There are 11 functions in this file.
+    - Function with the largest signature take 1 arguments, while the median is 0.
+    - Largest function has 13 statements in it, while the median is 3.
+    - The most complex function has a cyclomatic complexity value of 3 while the median is 2.
 - HTML
   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html).
 - CSS